QuentinRa/blog.quentinra.dev/info/java/structure/mcq.md

 * use a class/instance member?

 <blockquote class="spoiler">
-Class member can be used by class/instance members.
+A class member can be used by class/instance members.
 But they can only use class members.
 </blockquote>

-What's the difference between a primitive type variable and a object variable ?
+What's the difference between a primitive type variable and an object variable?

 <blockquote class="spoiler">
 primitive type variable = a value. object variable = a reference.